abi-am/omicss-25/Group projects/GP2/README.md

 #### Within dataset comparisons
 For each dataset։
 - Perform non-parametric Mann–Whitney U tests comparing percentages of filtered TRVs in cancer (or other disease) vs healthy samples, correct for multiple testing with FDR.
-Consider discarding the canonical variant from this analysis.  (*Maybe provide already prepared df ?*)
+Consider excluding the canonical variant from this analysis.  (*Maybe provide already prepared df ?*)
 - Prepare visualisations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
 Note, you can use Python as well.

 ## Week 4